 Can your sessions help with labour and delivery?

 Absolutely !
 Research has shown that the right exercise during pregnancy can certainly shorten the second stage of labour and improve recovery.
 Women who are fitter and have gained less weight cope better and are more likely to avoid a ceasar and episiotomy in labour.
 We also focus on some fantastic moves you can do during labour and for post birth recovery.
-Read some fantastic reviews here and for Preggi Bellies here.
+Read some fantastic reviews here.

-Can you please tell me if you can get you strengthen your pelvic floor muscles post pregnancy, or are they gone for good?
+Can you please tell me if you can strengthen your pelvic floor muscles post pregnancy, or are they gone for good?

 When is the right time to return to exercise after giving birth?
 I heard 6 weeks for a natural birth and longer for a ceasar?